kwesi-arthur/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to print the absolute path nameof the current working directory
+Going over the shell basics with detail attention to the documentations